cierpowicz/RP-as-router/README.md

 ### Step 2: configure IP forwarding

 Now is necessary to configure IP forwarding.
-We want to forwart all traffic coming from eth0 to wlan0.
-Command bellow can do this ;) :
+We want to forward all traffic coming from eth0 to wlan0.
+Command bellow can do this ;):
 ```
 sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE
 sudo iptables -A FORWARD -i wlan0 -o eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT